elichai/kaspa-miner/README.md

                                                (pseudo-)independent xoshiro sequence (ii) lean - each GPU will have a single random nonce, and each GPU thread will work on nonce + thread id.
                                                [default: lean]
-        --opencl-device <OPENCL_DEVICE>        Which OpenCL GPUs to use on a specific platform --opencl-enable                        Enable opencl, and take all devices of the chosen platform --opencl-no-amd-binary                 Disable fetching of precompiled AMD kernel (if exists) --opencl-platform <OPENCL_PLATFORM>    Which OpenCL platform to use (limited to one per executable) --opencl-workload <OPENCL_WORKLOAD>    Ratio of nonces to GPU possible parrallel run in OpenCL [defualt: 512] --opencl-workload-absolute             The values given by workload are not ratio, but absolute number of nonces in OpenCL [default: false]
+        --opencl-amd-binary                    Disable fetching of precompiled AMD kernel (if exists) --opencl-device <OPENCL_DEVICE>        Which OpenCL GPUs to use on a specific platform --opencl-enable                        Enable opencl, and take all devices of the chosen platform --opencl-platform <OPENCL_PLATFORM>    Which OpenCL platform to use (limited to one per executable) --opencl-workload <OPENCL_WORKLOAD>    Ratio of nonces to GPU possible parrallel run in OpenCL [default: 512] --opencl-workload-absolute             The values given by workload are not ratio, but absolute number of nonces in OpenCL [default: false]
     -p, --port <PORT>                          Kaspad port [default: Mainnet = 16111, Testnet = 16211]